FAQs

 Chantilly Service Center

-How often should you change the transmission fluid and filter?
+How often should I change my transmission fluid and filter?

 Replacing your vehicle’s filters on time keeps the engine healthy and ensures better performance.
 Air filter: Change every 12,000–15,000 miles, or earlier if you often drive in dusty or polluted areas.
 A fresh filter improves airflow and fuel economy.
 Fuel filter: Replace every 20,000–40,000 miles.
 If it gets clogged, fuel delivery is restricted, and injectors can be damaged.
 PCV filter: Change roughly every 30,000 miles to avoid oil contamination, pressure buildup, and leaks.
 Tips: Symptoms like rough idling, hesitation, or poor acceleration may point to a bad filter.
 Driving in heavy traffic, construction zones, or dirt roads may mean more frequent changes.
 For exact guidance, always review your owner’s manual or check with a trusted shop.How often should I flush and refill my cooling system?